-Whether your looking to relax by a fire with a cold one, learn about nature and the Eco system that all life is part of or experience nature at its best.
-Algonquin Provincial park is sure to give you an experience that you will remember for a LIFETIME.
+Whether you're looking to relax by a fire with a cold one, learn about nature and the eco system that all life is part of or experience nature at it's best.
+Algonquin Provincial Park is sure to give you an experience that you will remember for a LIFETIME.

-Located about 25 minutes west of Algonquin Park's West Gate.
-The village of Dwight is small and quaint.
-Its main features are a general store and trading post.
+Located about twenty five minutes west of Algonquin Park's West Gate, the village of Dwight is small and quaint.
+It's main features are a general store and trading post.

-The village of Madawaska is located in South Algonquin aproximately 15 minutes drive from Algonquin Parks East Gate.
-Located on Bark Lake, it offers a small variety of stores including an outfitters, gas stations, general store with a LCBO inside, a public park on the river and a boat launch.
+The village of Madawaska is located in South Algonquin aproximately fifteen minutes drive from Algonquin Park's East Gate.
+Located on Bark Lake, it offers a small variety of stores including an outfitters, gas stations, general store with an LCBO inside, a public park on the river and a boat launch.
 Click here to download a PDF printable map of Madawaska!

-The South Gate of Algonquin Park is located at access Point #15 - Kingscote Lake.
-There is the High Falls Hiking Trail.
-The Byers Lake Mountain Bike Trail.
-Scorch Lake Lookout and lots more.
-More information coming soon.
-That South Gate is an awesome destination for a day trip, a weekend or an extended stay.
+The South Gate of Algonquin Park is located at access point #15, Kingscote Lake.
+There is a lot to explore here including the High Falls hiking trail, the Byers Lake mountain bike trail, Scorch Lake lookout and lots more.
+South Gate is an awesome destination for a day trip, a weekend or an extended stay.

-Join AlgonquinPark.com's mailing list for news, updates, promotions and giveaways from our business's!
+Join Algonquinpark.com's mailing list for news, updates, promotions and giveaways from our businesses!

-Take Trans-Canada Hwy/ON-417 W, Continue onto Trans-Canada Hwy/Hwy 17 , Turn left onto Bruce St/County Rd 20 (signs for County road 20/Renfrew) ,Turn right onto ON-60 W, Turn left to stay on ON-60 W, (signs for Eganville), Stay on Highway 60 all the way to Whitney
+Take Trans-Canada Hwy/ON-417 W; continue onto Trans-Canada Hwy/Hwy 17; turn left onto Bruce St/County Rd 20 (signs for County road 20/Renfrew); turn right onto ON-60 W; turn left to stay on ON-60 W; (signs for Eganville); stay on Highway 60 all the way to Algonquin